 If your purchase is supported by a lender, they will either require a full set of searches to be done or insist on a search indemnity insurance policy being put in in place.

 If you are purchasing or leasing a property using your own funds, you are free to make your own decision as to which searches (if any) you require.

 As your solicitor, our advice will always be that you should instruct us to submit all of the searches listed below where relevant to the nature and type of property:

 Types of searches

-The types of searches we would advise a purchaser to obtain include the following:
+We would advise a purchaser to obtain searches that include the following:

 A local authority search reveals important information about a property, such as planning permissions and building regulation consents, proposals for road schemes and environmental and pollution notices.
+It will also reveal the existence of public rights of way and whether a highway has been adopted.
 A local authority search only reveals matters that affect the property being searched against.
 It will not disclose matters that affect neighbouring properties.

 The replies to drainage and water enquiries show whether a property is connected to the mains water supply and mains drainage.
 The replies may also show the location of public sewers within the boundary of a property and other such matters that may restrict development.

 (Approximately £200 - £1,000 plus VAT depending on provider and quotation)